ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

           Python module into the Python interpreter on the remote node.
 Python understands scripts on stdin but does not understand zip files.

-    * Prior to Ansible 2.7, the module was executed via a second Python interpreter instead of being executed inside of the same process.
+    * Prior to Ansible 2.7, the module was executed by a second Python interpreter instead of being executed inside of the same process.
 This change was made once Python-2.4 support was dropped to speed up module execution.